 Almost every building—both old and new—requires a functioning climate-control system and good circulation of healthy air.
 But most HVAC equipment breaks down eventually and needs to be either repaired or replaced.
 Plus, it uses a lot of energy, which can be costly.
 And that leads a lot of businesses and homeowners to upgrade or retrofit their systems for greater energy efficiency and lower utility bills.

 For instance, consider how the construction industry ties in to demand for HVAC techs.
 New buildings—as well as many renovated ones—usually require the installation of new HVAC systems.
 So as cities within the state grow, the need for qualified technicians often grows as well.
-From April 2014 to April 2015 alone, employment within Michigan's construction sector rose by 10.6 percent.**
+From October 2016 to October 2017, employment within Michigan's construction sector rose by 2.1 percent.**

 2. Good Wage Potential

 In 2016, the statewide average hourly wage of an HVACR tech in Michigan was $22.90, which equals about $47,640 a year.
 But, in some areas of the state, the average was much higher.

 For example, the greater Saginaw metropolitan area was one of the highest-paying regions in the whole nation.
 In that region of Michigan, the average pay of HVAC technicians was $27.78 per hour (about $57,770 annually).*** And Saginaw is only about an hour-and-a-half to two-hour drive from Metro Detroit.

 HVAC schools in Michigan can teach you how to do some of the most interesting work in the skilled trades sector.
 In fact, people in this vocation often get a lot of satisfaction from doing things like:

 - Troubleshooting sophisticated heating and cooling systems